Townsquare Media: As Townsquare Media

 On August 29, 2013, it was announced that Cumulus would purchase Dial Global, after the programming syndication service was showing signs of financial distress in late 2012.
 Cumulus paid $260 million for this service, a portion of which was used to pay off Dial's debt before it was folded into Cumulus.
 To make the sale work, Cumulus once again made a pair of station deals with Townsquare Media; the first deal sent 53 stations in Danbury, CT; Rockford, IL; Cedar Rapids, IA; Quad Cities, IA–IL; Waterloo, IA; Portland, ME; Battle Creek, MI; Kalamazoo, MI; Lansing, MI; Faribault, MN; Rochester, MN; and Portsmouth, NH, to Townsquare for $238 million.
 The second sent 15 more stations in Dubuque, IA and Poughkeepsie, NY, in exchange for Peak Broadcasting's Fresno cluster.
 Peak, which like Dial Global and Townsquare has a large investment held by Oaktree, also had its Boise cluster folded into Townsquare.
 Due to market overlaps, three of Townsquare's newly acquired stations were placed in a divestiture trust.
 The acquisition of the Cumulus stations closed on November 14, 2013.

 On February 25, 2014, Townsquare Ignite was created to offer business owners across the United States online advertising solutions, such as PPC, SEM, social media advertising and website retargeting.

 On June 24, 2014, Townsquare Media filed for an IPO on the New York Stock Exchange, valued at $143.8 million.
 On July 24, 2014, Townsquare Media became a public company with an initial offering price of $11 a share.

 In September 2014, Townsquare Media acquired XXL, King, and Antenna from Harris Publications.
 Townsquare then ceased print publication of XXL.

 In August 2015, Townsquare Media acquired North American Midway Entertainment of Farmland, Indiana, an amusement park company with operations in the United States and Canada.

 On August 17, 2016, The Madison Square Garden Company acquired a 12% stake in Townsquare Media.

 On October 16, 2017, Townsquare Media announced the transition of Steven Price, Townsquare's founder and chief executive officer, to the new role of Executive Chairman of the Board.
 He was replaced by Bill Wilson and Dhruv Prasad, who are serving as Co-Chief Executive Officers.
 In addition, Erik Hellum was announced as Chief Operating Officer, Local Media.

 On February 15, 2018, Townsquare Media acquired classic rock station WOUR-FM 96.9 from Galaxy Communications.

 On January 2, 2019, Townsquare Media announced the departure of Co-Chief Executive Officer Dhruv Prasad and the transition of Bill Wilson from Co-Chief Executive Officer to sole chief executive officer of the company.

+On March 24, 2022.
+Townsquare Media announced that it would acquire Cherry Creek Media for $18.75 million, including all of 35 stations that Cherry Creek owns.
+The deal was set to close by the end of June, and was consummated on June 17.